Andrew Klavan: Career

 Klavan began his crime-writing career using the pseudonym Keith Peterson.
-Under that name, he wrote the four John Wells mysteries, about a crime-solving newspaper reporter, and also The Scarred Man, his first novel of psychological suspense.
+Under that name he wrote The John Wells book series, a mystery series about a crime-solving newspaper reporter, and The Scarred Man, his first novel of psychological suspense.

 Under his own name, Klavan has written crime novels, and the Homelanders series for young adults.
 His novels have been translated around the world.
 He has won two Edgar Awards from the Mystery Writers of America, the Thumping Good Read Award from W.H.
 Smith, and been nominated for Anthony Awards and the International Thriller Writers award.

 True Crime was filmed by Clint Eastwood in 1999.
 Don’t Say a Word was filmed starring Michael Douglas in 2001.
 Donald Cammell's 1987 White of the Eye was based on the novel Mrs. White, which Klavan co-wrote under the pseudonym Margaret Tracy with his brother, playwright Laurence Klavan.
-Andrew wrote the screenplay for the 1990 Michael Caine film Shock to the System, based on the novel by Simon Brett, and for the 2008 horror film One Missed Call, which starred Shannyn Sossamon and Ed Burns.
+Andrew wrote the screenplay for the 1990 Michael Caine film A Shock to the System, based on the novel by Simon Brett, and for the 2008 horror film One Missed Call, which starred Shannyn Sossamon and Ed Burns.
 He also wrote the screenplay for the movie-in-an-app Haunting Melissa and its sequel, Haunting Melissa 2: Dark Hearts.
-He scripted the 2018 film Gosnell: The Trial of America's Biggest Serial Killer, a crime film based on the true story of an abortion doctor convicted of murder.
+He scripted the 2018 film Gosnell: The Trial of America's Biggest Serial Killer, a crime film based the Kermit Gosnell trial.

 Klavan has produced several satirical online video series including Klavan on the Culture for PJ Media, The Revolting Truth for TruthRevolt, and A Very Serious Commentary for Glenn Beck's Blaze Media.
 He currently does a weekly podcast for the Daily Wire called the Andrew Klavan Show.

 The Great Good Thing: A Secular Jew Comes to Faith in Christ, Klavan's first non-fiction book, was published in 2016.
 It is a memoir of his spiritual journey from secular Judaism and agnosticism to Christianity.

-When Christmas Comes, Klavan's 36th novel, was published in 2021 and features themes of Christmas, tradition, and murder.
+Klavan's 36th novel, “When Christmas comes”, was published in 2021 and features themes of Christmas, tradition, and murder.
 It is a thriller novel situated in an idyllic town.